mshroom/WhereToStopForADrink/documentation/testing_document.md

 ### Path algorithms

 The path algorithms all perform well even with big input.
-There are not that radical differences between the algorithms, except that Bfs begins to be faster with big graphs.
-A* is usually a little faster than Dijkstra, though not always.
+There were no noticeable differences in the performance when using real data or random graphs.
+In the table below, the first two rows show the average speed when using real data, but a check was made later that the results are much the same with random graphs.
+The rest of the rows show bigger graphs which were generated randomly.

 | Graph size (V/E) | Dijkstra | A* | Bfs |
 |---|---|---|---|